The General (1998 film): Production

-The film is based on the book of the same name by Irish journalist Paul Williams, who is "Special Correspondent" for the Irish Independent.

-Director Boorman was himself one of Cahill's burglary victims.
+The film is based on the book of the same name by Irish journalist Paul Williams, who was then crime correspondent for the Sunday World.
+The director, John Boorman was one of Cahill's burglary victims.
 This event is dramatised in a scene in which Cahill breaks into a home, stealing a gold record and pilfering a watch from the wrist of a sleeping woman.
 The gold record, which Cahill later breaks in disgust after discovering it is not made of gold, was awarded for the score of Deliverance, Boorman's best-known film.